ZHassanQ/Cplusplus/README.md

 # Cplusplus
-The repository's wiki will be themed in C++ so you can get used to it.
+The repository's only contatins the basics of C++

 C++ sections: [Wiki](https://github.com/ZHassanQ/Cplusplus/wiki)